Ring Engineering RailPro Frequently Asked Questions

 You can control locomotives on huge HO scale layouts with outstanding control using Direct Radio.
 The Direct Radio signal can reach over 100ft in an open environment.
 When properly setup, you can achieve fast and dependable control that has the feel of being directly wired to your locomotives.

 If you want to control your trains from the far side of your layout, we recommend a repeater every 15 ft for areas divided into small rooms.
 Our power supply has Direct Radio built in and can be used as a repeater.
-With one PWR-75 in the middle of the layout, you can expect outstanding coverage for a 30 ft x 30 ft layout while transmitting thorough multiple walls.
+With one PWR-56 in the middle of the layout, you can expect outstanding coverage for a 30 ft x 30 ft layout while transmitting through multiple walls.
 If the room is open, it may work well for 50 ft x 50 ft or even larger areas with only one repeater.
 The current program in the handheld controller lets you use up to 4 repeaters for outstanding coverage on huge layouts.

 Since RailPro is all wireless and can transmit over 100 feet, can anyone control my train set?